-A non-U.S. holder will not incur tax on a distribution in excess of the Company's current and accumulated earnings and profits if the excess portion of such distribution will reduce the adjusted basis of such stock.
+A non-U.S. holder will not incur tax on a distribution in excess of the Company's current and accumulated earnings and profits if the excess portion of such distribution does not exceed the holder's adjusted basis of its stock.
+Instead, the excess portion of such distribution will reduce the adjusted basis of such stock.
 A non-U.S. holder will be subject to tax on a distribution that exceeds both the Company's current and accumulated earnings and profits and the holder's adjusted basis of its stock, if the non-U.S. holder otherwise would be subject to tax on gain from the sale or disposition of its stock, as described below.
 Because the Company generally cannot determine at the time it makes a distribution whether the distribution will exceed its current and accumulated earnings and profits, the Company normally will withhold tax on the entire amount of any distribution at the same rate as it would withhold on a dividend.
 However, a non-U.S. holder may claim a refund of amounts that the Company withholds if the Company later determines that a distribution in fact exceeded the Company's current and accumulated earnings and profits.